-In recent months, our options for streaming live TV grew significantly with the introduction of Hulu with Live TV and YouTube TV.
-Both include many, if not all, of the major broadcast networks and comes extremely well known brands.
+One limited to a couple of services, your options for streaming live TV have grown significantly over the last year, with the introduction of Hulu with Live TV and YouTube TV.
+Both include many, if not all, of the major broadcast networks, and come from extremely well known brands.
 If you're interested in cutting the cord with a cable replacement service, Hulu with Live TV and YouTube TV look pretty compelling.

 But how does these new offerings compare to Sling TV, PlayStation Vue and DirecTV Now?
 We compared all of the services to help you decide how to spend your money, and found which service is best for NFL fans on a budget, and the perfect pick for those who can't do without CBS.
 Oh, and T-Mobile's jumping into this fray in 2018.